zhumingcheng697/BackstopJS-Test/journal.md

 - Added the functionality to resume auto runs when the user pauses it by typing anything during the run

-- Added the functionality to start auto run from a specific scenario (uses the same logic of choosing scenario by index or by name in manual mode)
+- Added the functionality to start auto run from a specific scenario (uses the same logic of choosing scenario by index or by name in manual mode) by typing `auto run` into the console

 - Added documentation to most functions and important code blocks

 - Fixed multiple bugs related to scenario-choosing and state-tracking

+### Friday: September 4, 2020 (1 hour)

+- Added the functionality to choose the `.yml` file to load the scenarios from (assuming the `.yml` file is in the same format as `nyu.yml`)

+- Added the functionality to show a list of all the scenario names by typing `show list` into the console

+- Improved the readability of console logs